-Although off-label drugs are very common in medical practice in India, there is currently no law in India to govern, prescribe or use off-label drugs.
-The Indian Medical Association (IMA), a voluntary association formed in the interest of medical practitioners, has been attempting to officially permit the off-label use of drugs in India.
+Although off-label drugs are very common in medical practice in India, there is currently no law in India that governs the prescription or use of off-label drugs.
+The Indian Medical Association (IMA), a voluntary association formed in the interest of medical practitioners, attempted to officially permit the use of off-label drugs in India.
 However, the IMA's attempts have faced strong opposition in the past.